Skip to content

 Cue me frantically rewriting ceremony scripts on a 30-hour journey to the Lake District from Singapore, second-guessing every word choice.

-Turns out, all that all those demos and workshops I’ve been running at work was training me for moments like this.
+Turns out, all those demos and workshops I’ve been running at work was training me for high-pressure moments like this.
 The ceremony went beautifully, and I had the best view in the house.

 Now I’m slightly obsessed with improving my public speaking, funny how life pushes you toward skills you never knew you needed.